How to Play MKV on iPad (The Hottest way of 2018!)

 It’s that simple!
 Just drag & drop.
 Nothing else.
 No 3rd party apps.
 You may now natively play MKV on iPad using nothing more but your default movie player!

 UPD: WALTR got absolutely revamped, now it adds the support for even more video & music formats.
 In addition, it also able to push media to your Apple device absolutely cable-free.
 If your device and computer are on the same Wi-Fi network, you can easily establish wireless connection between the two and move your MKV files to iPad over the air.
-And one of the most long awaited feature – ePubs & PDFs support is also enabled!
+And one of the most long-awaited features – ePubs & PDFs support is also enabled!

 .MKV is massively used for ripping high-quality movie file.
 But, users encounter the issue where this format is not as extensively supported as other formats.
 MKV has less compatibility, but we consider it to be “better” as an all-around source.
 In case the source is a Blu-ray and when blended down to 720p, then it works as an MP4 (but it requires an extra step of conversion to play MKV on iPad.
 While WALTR doesn’t put you through them).

-WALTR is ideal for you, if you were out of chance in ripping BD movies into Apple’s compatible format – MP4.
-For example, we had issues when Handbrake consistently resulted beyond one chapter roughly in a unplayable file.
+WALTR is ideal for you if you were out of chance in ripping BD movies into Apple’s compatible format – MP4.
+For example, we had issues when Handbrake consistently resulted beyond one chapter roughly in an unplayable file.
 This was with multiple Macintosh computers.

 Either way, the solution presented above lets you play MKV on iPad with little to no efforts.
-Go go try this out, there’s no strings attached!
+Go try this out, there are no strings attached!